shaloo/docs.arcana/docs/integrations/shardeum/integrate_shardeum.md

 {% include "./code-snippets/init_auth.md" %}

-To enable Arcana wallet after integrating the Web3 app with the Auth SDK, a user must log into the app.
-Web3 application developers can use Arcana plug-and-play authentication to quickly onboard users and allow them to use the Arcana wallet and sign blockchain transactions.
+To enable the {{config.extra.arcana.wallet_name}} after integrating the Web3 app with the {{config.extra.arcana.sdk_name}}, a user must log into the app.
+Web3 app developers can easily onboard users via the built-in, plug-and-play login UI to quickly allow authenticated users to use the {{config.extra.arcana.wallet_name}} and sign blockchain transactions.

 {% include "./code-snippets/auth_plugnplay.md" %}

 !!! caution "Onboarding Options"

-      The plug-and-play default authentication UI will **only** display only those social providers that are configured by the developer using the Arcana Developer Dashboard.
+      The plug-and-play default authentication UI will **only** display only those social providers that are configured by the developer using the {{config.extra.arcana.dashboard_name}}.
 If no social providers are configured, passwordless login is the only option that shows up.

 ## Step 4: Configure & Switch to the Shardeum Network

-To ensure that the Arcana wallet shows up for an authenticated user with pre-configured Shardeum Network, the developer must configure, add Shardeum Network programmatically by using wallet_addEthereumChain JSON-RPC method and then switch to it via wallet_switchEthereumChain JSON-RPC method.
+To ensure that the {{config.extra.arcana.wallet_name}} shows up for an authenticated user with preconfigured Shardeum Network, the developer must configure, and add Shardeum Network programmatically by using the `wallet_addEthereumChain` JSON-RPC method and then switch to it via wallet_switchEthereumChain JSON-RPC method.
 Set up requisite hooks for JSON-RPC.

 ### Enable JSON-RPC Hooks